 - primordial concentrations of rotating hydrogen ejected jets that became the arms of galaxies as they centrifugally wound around the nucleus.

 A naturalistic cosmology is obliged to go for the first option, invoking ‘dark matter’ (‘dark’ because it has never been detected) to provide additional gravitational attraction.
 Observational evidence favours the second.
 As one goes back in time, galaxies become more compact, not less, and more massive.
 Over time they ‘downsize’.
 While image resolution is poor at this distance, the earliest galaxies seem to be dominated by ultra-luminous quasars, even superquasars, with masses equal to billions of suns, at a time when, according to theory, matter was flying apart and should not have been condensing into massive clumps.
 No matter how far back in time we look (which is now within 3% of time zero, according to modern cosmology), intergalactic space is essentially empty.
 It is therefore reasonable to deduce that quasars spawned the billions of stars making up the present galaxies.
-We know from observation that the earliest quasars commonly blasted out star-forming matter (Bischetti et al. 2018).
-Most spiral galaxies, at least in the nearer universe, show two main arms.
+As astronomy confirms, the earliest quasars commonly blasted out star-forming matter (Bischetti et al. 2018).
+Most spiral galaxies, at least in the nearer universe, show two major arms, as does our own galaxy.
+The stars of the Milky Way formed as the gas of these ejections condensed.

 and hangs the earth upon nothing.